dmatscheko/sslserver/README.md

 ### TLS certificate management

 - Automatically fetches TLS certificates from Let's Encrypt.
-- Creates a self signed certificate if Let's Encrypt is unreachable or denies a certificate for an white listed domain.
+- Creates a self signed certificate if Let's Encrypt is unreachable or denies a certificate for a white listed domain.
 - You need to configure the white listed domains.

 ### Security measures